wso2-extensions/esb-connector-amazonlambda/docs/config.md

 * **To sign up for AWS:**

-    1. Open https://aws.amazon.com/, and then choose Create an AWS Account.
+    1. Navigate to this link https://aws.amazon.com/, and then choose Create an AWS Account.

         > NOTE: If you previously signed in to the AWS Management Console using AWS account root user credentials, choose Sign in to a different account.
 If you previously signed in to the console using IAM credentials, choose Sign-in using root account credentials.
 Then choose Create a new AWS account.